ghy99/DataVerse/src/ckanext-datasetform/README.md

         We requested for the file uploaded for the preview parameter and created a resource for this preview.
         This is necessary to allow users to see the uploaded preview that is used to describe the dataset.

+        I added a portion at line 220 that checks for `subject_tags`.
+        This is to check for the additional `themes` that the user would want this dataset to be added to.
+        However, I used the default sysadmin credentials to override adding the dataset to groups (themes) as I could not use IAuthFunction to override that process.
+        ** Pls change that part. **

         We also removed the check for `create_on_ui_requires_resources`, instead referring to the parameter `new_or_existing` passed in through `pkg_dict`.
         This is used to differentiate between adding a new dataset and referencing an old dataset from ClearML.
+        '''

+        get(self, package_type, data, errors, error_summary)
+        '''
+        I added a portion at line 383, where i retrieved the current existing group list and passed it in as groupList.
+        This is for the package form that will display all the groups that user will want to add the current dataset into.

         '''

     class CreateResourceView(MethodView):